gristlabs/grist-desktop/README.md

 ## Configure

-There's no configuration needed if you are just running this as a regular app to view and edit Grist documents on your laptop.
+There's no configuration needed if you are just running this as a regular app to view and edit Grist spreadsheets on your laptop.

 Some people use the app as a quick way to set up a simple Grist server in a local network where everyone is trusted.
 Be sure you know what you're